Make your customer journey contactless and still delightful

 While designing LavuToGo, we found that restaurants could utilize messaging so customers can track their orders as it gets prepared.
 We did notifications in-app and could even trigger a text message to the customer’s smartphone.
-The feedback received was that the customers appreciated being able to time pick-ups for when the food was still hot and around the lunch rush.
-We also found lower levels of customer complaints as better expectations were set and communicating any delays showed an extra level of responsiveness.
+The feedback received was that the customers appreciated being able to time pick-ups when the food was still hot and around the lunch rush.
+We also found lower customer complaint levels as better expectations were set, and communicating any delays showed an extra level of responsiveness.

 Large print receipts

 As you begin to adapt your customer journeys to meet the new demands of social distancing and minimization of human contact, you will begin to find out the collecting metrics for analysis can actually become easier than your more traditional off-line approaches.
 Basically, with many contactless solutions, you have added digital touchpoints to your off-line service.
 In my projects for VIEWN, we break these tactics down to the micro-moment level to inform the customer's experience.
 Collecting and measuring data at the micro-moment level is building customer journey analytics.

 These digital touchpoints collected and then analyzed unlock insights on who your customers are.
 Insights can give you the much-needed visibility to how customers now prefer to do business with you and why specifically make customers so loyal to your offering.
 Start with which of these new tactics are working and by how much.
 By measuring, you can improve personalization in the right direction.

 Many of these contactless and digital solutions are opportunities to capture, learn, and iterate.